darkscience/dcc/README.md

    - End of submissions: 2015 Jul 12
    - Results: 2015 Jul 26

-After the submission deadline has passed, a reference assembler and compiler that were used during development of the demo programs will be released.
+After the submission deadline has passed, a reference assembler and emulator that were used during development of the demo programs will be released.

 ## Summary